nbyouri/blog/_posts/2014-07-06-pkgsrc-intro.md

 `mk/*` contains the pkgsrc framework Makefiles, shell and sed/awk scripts, ports distfiles, packages.

-`pkglocate` is a script to find port names in the tree, the `pkgfind` program is much faster though.
+`pkglocate` is a script to find port names in the tree, though `pkgtools/pkgfind` is much faster.

 ## use the right tools